michaeldorman/michaeldorman.github.io/cv.md

 ## Peer-Reviewed Articles

 * Volis, S., Zhang, Y., Dorman, M., Blecher, M. 2015.
 Iris atrofusca genetic and phenotypic variation, the role of habitat-specific selection in this variation structuring, and conservation implications using quasi in situ guidelines.
-Israel Journal of Plant Sciences, in press <a href = "">[PDF]</a>
+Israel Journal of Plant Sciences, in press

+* Dorman, M., Perevolotsky, A., Sarris, D., Svoray, T. 2015.
+Amount vs. temporal pattern: On the importance of intra-annual climatic conditions on tree growth in a dry environment.
+Journal of Arid Environments, 118:65-68 <a href = "Dorman et al 2015c.pdf">[PDF]</a>

 * Dorman, M., Svoray, T., Perevolotsky, A., Moshe, Y., Sarris, D. 2015.
 What determines tree mortality in dry environments?
 A multi-perspective approach.
-Ecological Applications, 25(4):1054-1071 <a href = "">[PDF]</a>
+Ecological Applications, 25(4):1054-1071 <a href = "Dorman et al 2015b.pdf">[PDF]</a>

 * Dorman, M., Perevolotsky, A., Sarris, D., Svoray, T.  2015.
-Amount vs. temporal pattern: On the importance of intra-annual climatic conditions on tree growth in a dry environment.
-Journal of Arid Environments, 118:65-68 <a href = "">[PDF]</a>

-* Dorman, M., Perevolotsky, A., Sarris, D., Svoray, T.  2015.
 The effect of rainfall and competition intensity on forest response to drought: Lessons learned from a dry extreme.
-Oecologia, 177:1025-1038 <a href = "">[PDF]</a>
+Oecologia, 177:1025-1038 <a href = "Dorman et al 2015a.pdf">[PDF]</a>

 * Dorman, M., Svoray, T., Perevolotsky, A. 2013.
 Homogenization in forest performance across an environmental gradient – The interplay between rainfall and topographic aspect.
-Forest Ecology and Management, 310, 256-266 <a href = "">[PDF]</a>
+Forest Ecology and Management, 310, 256-266 <a href = "Dorman et al 2013b.pdf">[PDF]</a>

 * Dorman, M., Svoray, T., Perevolotsky, A., Sarris, D. 2013.
 Forest performance during two consecutive drought periods: Diverging long-term trends and short-term responses along a climatic gradient.
 Forest Ecology and Management, 310, 1-9 <a href = "Dorman et al 2013a.pdf">[PDF]</a>

 * Volis, S., Dorman, M., Blecher, M., Sapir, Y., Burdeniy, L. 2011.
 Variation partitioning in canonical ordination reveals no effect of soil but an effect of co-occurring species on translocation success in Iris atrofusca.
-Journal of Applied Ecology, 48:265-273 <a href = "">[PDF]</a>
+Journal of Applied Ecology, 48:265-273

 * Dorman, M., Melnikov, P., Sapir, Y., Volis, S. 2009.
 Factors affecting dormancy of Oncocyclus iris seeds.
-Israel Journal of Plant Sciences, 57(4):329-333 <a href = "">[PDF]</a>
+Israel Journal of Plant Sciences, 57(4):329-333

 * Dorman, M., Sapir, Y., Volis, S. 2009.
 Local adaptation in four Iris species tested in a common-garden experiment.
-Biological Journal of the Linnean Society, 98:267-277 <a href = "">[PDF]</a>
+Biological Journal of the Linnean Society, 98:267-277

 ## Peer-Reviewed Articles in Hebrew

 <p dir="rtl">
 דורמן, מ., סבוראי, ט. ופרבולוצקי, א.
-2012. התייבשות עצים ביערות אורן ירושלים בישראל – מבט מגובה רב. אקולוגיה וסביבה 3(3): 230-237.
+2012. התייבשות עצים ביערות אורן ירושלים בישראל – מבט מגובה רב. אקולוגיה וסביבה 3(3): 230-237.  <a href = "Dorman et al 2012 HEB.pdf">[PDF]</a>
 </p>

 ## Short Courses